Quick Summary

 A traditional business model is a framework for how a company creates, delivers, and captures value.
 Examples include retail stores, manufacturing, and service-based businesses.

-A business process involves a series of steps taken to achieve a specific goal, such as procurement, production, and distribution of products.
+A business process involves a series of steps taken to achieve a specific goal, such as procuring, producing, and distributing products.

-Traditional business refers to conventional ways of conducting commerce, typically involving physical locations, face-to-face interactions, and direct sales to customers.
+Traditional business refers to conventional commerce methods, typically involving physical locations, face-to-face interactions, and direct sales to customers.

 A traditional business deals with physical transactions and works from a store.
 It includes interactions with customers in person.
 Examples include retail stores, cafes, and service firms.
 These businesses usually need a physical storefront, manpower for inventory management, and customer engagement.